|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita crocea|

 by Michael Kuo

-Yet another North American species of Amanita currently going under the name of a classic European species, "Amanita crocea" on our continent parallels its European counterpart in preferring hardwoods, and in its distinguishing physical features, which include a pale orange, striate cap; a gorgeous, ring-less stem covered with pale orange chevrons and fibrils; and a sacklike, membranous volva.
+Yet another North American species of Amanita currently going under the name of a classic European species, "Amanita crocea" on our continent parallels its European counterpart in preferring hardwoods, and in its distinguishing physical features, which include an orange, striate cap; a gorgeous, ring-less stem covered with pale orange chevrons and fibrils; and a sacklike, membranous volva that features an orange inner edge.

-Ecology: Mycorrhizal with hardwoods (especially oaks and birch); growing alone or scattered; summer and fall; widely distributed in North America as a species group (see comments below).
+Ecology: Mycorrhizal with hardwoods (especially oaks and birch); growing alone or scattered; summer and fall; originally described from France; widespread in Europe; widely distributed in North America as a species group, but infrequently recorded.
+The illustrated and described collections are from Illinois and Michigan.

-Cap: 3-13 cm; convex, expanding to planoconvex or flat; pale, dull orange to dark orange; sometimes developing a brownish center; tacky when wet; bald; the margin strongly lined for 1-2 cm at maturity.
+Cap: 3–8 cm; convex, expanding to planoconvex or flat; orange to dark orange, fading with age; tacky when wet; bald; the margin strongly lined for about 1 cm at maturity.

 Gills: Free from the stem or slightly attached to it; close or crowded; whitish; with frequent short-gills.

-Stem: 6-15 cm long; 0.5-2 cm thick; tapering slightly to apex; covered with pale orange fibrils that often become arranged into chevrons or scaly patterns; without a ring; without a swollen base; with a sacklike, whitish volva that features an orangish inner surface.
+Stem: 6–11 cm long; 1–1.5 cm thick; tapering slightly to apex; covered with pale orange fibrils that often become arranged into chevrons or scaly patterns; without a ring; without a swollen base; with a sacklike, whitish volva that features an orange inner surface.

 Flesh: White; unchanging when sliced.